CrossRef/event-data-event-bus/README.md

  - with a `live` subscription Events are sent on immediately, one by one.
  - with a `batch` subscription the archive Events are sent every 24 hrs.

-To subscribe send a POST to `/subscriptions`.
-The body of the post should be JSON.
-It should contain
+To subscribe send a `POST` to `/subscriptions`.
+The body of the post should be JSON, and both types of subscription have the same format.
+It should contain the following fields:

+ - `id`, which can be used to refer to the subscription later
+ - `type`, one of `live` or `batch`
+ - `url`, the endpoint to `POST` to
+ - `headers`, a dictionary of headers that should be sent to the endpoint, if you want

+Example:

     {
       "id": "example",